diego-caceres/terraforming-mars-ranking/README.md

 # Board Game Ranking Tracker

 A modern web application for tracking board game rankings using a multiplayer Elo rating system.
-Built with React, TypeScript, and Tailwind CSS.
+Built with React, TypeScript, Tailwind CSS, and Upstash Redis for data persistence.

 ## Features